wavefrontHQ/wavefront-dropwizard-metrics-sdk-java/README.md

 </table>

 ## Prerequisites
-If you are using Maven, add the following maven dependency to your pom.xml:
+If you are using Maven, add the following maven dependency to your pom.xml file:
 ```
 <dependency>
     <groupId>com.wavefront</groupId>